UMS 20x8.6x4.5x7 / N38

 Physical properties of sintered neodymium magnets Nd2Fe14B

-- Wide application in the industry of new technologies – are utilized in HDD drives, electric motors, medical devices and other highly developed apparatuses.
+- Wide application in the industry of new technologies – are utilized in HDD drives, electric drive mechanisms, medical apparatus or other modern machines.

 Disadvantages of neodymium magnets: